 New users must create an account.
 Otherwise Guest Sign In can be used to access database.
 Access is limited to 5 users at a time.

-Designed specifically for elementary and middle school students, SIRS Discoverer offer articles, nonfiction books, images, activities and websites curated for educational relevance, age appropriateness, and readability.
+A collection of articles, nonfiction books, images, activities and websites curated for educational relevance, age appropriateness, and readability.
 Designed specifically for elementary and middle school students.

 Produced in partnership with Smithsonian Folkways Recordings.
 Streaming collection that provides online recordings of the world’s musical and aural traditions.
 Supports the creation, continuity and preservation of diverse musical forms from around the world.

 Provides quick and easy access to historical census data and demographic information.
 Includes the entire US Census history from 1790 to 2000, all annual updates from the American Community Survey, and the Religious Congregations and Membership Study from 1980 to 2000.
 Allows users to customize, save, print, and email maps and reports and export them to a variety of programs and statistical packages for further analysis and use in reports and presentations.